 The Superintendent or designee shall ensure that IDEA's complaint and grievance procedures are provided to all parents/guardians and students.
-The complaint procedure will provide for any complaint or grievance to ultimately be considered or heard by the Board of Directors in accordance with Commissioner of Education rules.
+The complaint procedure will provide for any complaint or grievance to ultimately be considered or heard by the Board of Directors.